-About 3.5km east of Amalfi, or a steep kilometre-long walk down from Ravello, Minori is a small, workaday town, popular with holidaying Italians.
-Scruffier than its refined coastal cousins Amalfi and Positano, it’s no less dependent on tourism, yet seems more genuine, with its festive seafront, pleasant beach, atmospheric pedestrian shopping streets and noisy traffic jams.
+About 3.5km east of Amalfi, or a steep 45-minute walk down from Ravello, Minori is a small, workaday town, popular with holidaying Italians.
+Much scruffier than its refined coastal cousins Amalfi and Positano, it’s no less dependent on tourism yet seems more genuine, with its festive seafront, pleasant beach, atmospheric pedestrian shopping streets and noisy traffic jams.

 Sant’Agata sui due Golfi